Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/README.md

 [//]: # ({x-version-update-end})

 ### Authenticate the storage container client
-In order to create an instance of `BlobPartitionManager`, a `ContainerAsyncClient` should first be created with appropriate SAS token with write access and connection string.
+In order to create an instance of `BlobEventProcessorStore`, a `ContainerAsyncClient` should first be created with appropriate SAS token with write access and connection string.
 To make this possible you'll need the Account SAS (shared access signature) string of Storage account.
 Learn more at [SAS Token][sas_token].